bucs445fall2025/project-team-rocket/sprints/ch3_sprint/sprint.md

 Users can report broken links or expired posts so the board stays clean.
 ## **Deliverables:**
-[List what will be delivered by the end of the project, such as a working MVP (Minimum Viable Product), specific features, documentation, etc.]

 A working MVP web app.

 Core features: